Some workforces value certain group risk products more than others. So analysis may be necessary.

-In industries with heavy populations of single young workers there is, in particular, a case for regarding death-in-service cover as being a lower priority than group income protection or critical illness cover.
+In industries with heavy populations of single young workers there is, in particular, a case for regarding death-in-service cover as being a lower priority than other group risk schemes such as group income protection or critical illness cover.

 If someone does not have a serious partner or any children they may not be too bothered whether their estate receives a pay out in the event of their untimely death.
 They are, however, more than likely to place significant value on the knowledge that they will receive financial support in the event of their own incapacity.

-Employers should seek to understand exactly what the demographic of their own workforce is most likely to appreciate and to establish exactly what they want their schemes to achieve.
+Employers should seek to understand exactly what the demographic of their own workforce is most likely to appreciate within a group risk scheme and to establish exactly what they want their schemes to achieve.

-Are they, for example, in place mainly to ease difficult conversations with family in the event of a tragedy occurring or are their primary functions considered to be as a valued employee benefit to help with recruitment and retention?
+Are they, for example, in place mainly to ease difficult conversations with family in the event of a tragedy occurring or is the group risk scheme’s primary function considered to be as a valued employee benefit to help with recruitment and retention?

 If it is the latter then it would certainly help to know what their competitors within their own industry are offering, and Chase de Vere can shed valuable light on this through the regular benchmarking research we conduct.